-The second stage of our threefold cycle of starting new churches is dedicated to the starters.
+The second stage of our cycle is dedicated to the Starters.
 The practitioners.
 The ones who have done the work of discernment and have begun the work of starting a new church.

 Six Activities of the Church Starting Process

 Church starters do not do the work of starting a new church alone.
 Church starters gather a group of people to courageously embody the vision of the church with one another.

 In coordination with the church starting team, the vision for how the church will embody the mission of God for their particular context should be finalized prior to the beginning of public worship.

 3.)
 Finalize an initial vision for administration

 The church starter, along with the church starting team should articulate a fitting series of frames for the church to embody its mission in its context.

 4.)
 Finalize an initial vision for personal health of the starter